MasterInformatica/cap/README.md

 * p5 -> Example of a code optimized with different flags (Cholesky).
 Also, our implementation is compared with the MKL implementation.
 * p6 -> Example of a common HTC application.
 This presentation was made using GoogleDrive.
 * p7 -> Intel Threading Building Blocks: Eventually, we'll make a presentation using beamer.
-This one?